TL;DR

 Five moments it stopped and asked

-.env.local.
-Asked for the values rather than guessing defaults. - QA credentials.
+- QA needed a login to test the signed-in flow.
 Refused to accept a password in chat.
-Suggested a shreddable temp file so secrets never entered the transcript.
+Suggested a shreddable temp file so the password never entered the transcript.

 That fifth escalation turned out to be the one that mattered most.
-I added domains.vasko.com.au via Cloudflare DNS, pointed it at the Vercel project, and fired the canary.
+I added domains.vasko.com.au via Cloudflare (the domain name service), pointed it at the project on Vercel (the hosting platform), and ran the canary — a safety check that hits the live site right after deploy and confirms the important pages are actually working.
 The canary failed.
-The production site had been returning 500 errors for weeks because the Supabase auth allowlist didn’t include any origin I’d actually been using.
+Production had been returning server errors for weeks because Supabase (the database behind the app) had a security allowlist that didn’t include any real address I’d been using.
 Nobody had noticed — I hadn’t sent the URL to anyone.
-The bug was mine.
-The discovery was the process.
-If /land-and-deploy had been willing to canary against whatever URL was handy, I would never have looked.

 Before the PR opened, gstack ran its own post-implementation retrospective.
 I read it back.
 It had caught itself making a mistake.